SyncfusionExamples/asp-net-mvc-drag-and-drop/README.md

 # Drag and Drop

-This resoisitory contains the sample that how to use the Drag and Drop the element in ASP.NET MVC controls.
+This repository contains the sample that how to use the Drag and Drop the element in ASP.NET MVC controls.

 ## Prerequisites